peterwooley/KeystrokeLauncherResurrected/README.md

 # Keystroke Launcher (BETA)

-Execute commands fast, no need to clutter up your desktio with a lot if names, just remember the name and execute it directly!
+Execute commands fast, no need to clutter your desktop with a lot of icons, just remember the name and execute it directly!

 * **Fast and small footprint**
 * **Frequency based search results**